 Fancy Rat Behavior

 Domesticated rats are quite sociable and function best with at least one cage mate.
 It is usually not a good idea to keep a single rat unless there are severe behavioral problems, such as those sometimes seen in some older males.
 The earlier rats are introduced to one another, the better.
 A good breeder will encourage new owners to take two or more rats of the same gender from the same litter for starters.

 There can be some fighting at the beginning among males until the establishment of the alpha rat has been determined.
 After that, the rats should get along well.
 Within two weeks to a month, the rats will most likely have adjusted and become friendlier with each other.
 Rats are typically friendly to other cage mates, particularly with females.
 They will even sometimes help or take care of other sick rats.

 Techniques for integration include bringing them to neutral ground, so they do not become territorial.
 The process of integrating is easiest with two young rats, generally less than six months old.
 The process of blending is most involved with two or more adult male rats, as adult males are the least likely to accept new cage mates, especially after an alpha has been established.

-I hope you enjoyed this video and agree with me that these are indeed some of the cutest pet rats you’ve ever seen!
+I hope you enjoyed this post and agree with me that these are indeed some of the cutest pet rats you’ve ever seen!
 It is my wish that you’ve learned a thing or two about domesticated pet rats.